top of page

 a.
 159 proverbial sayings of encouragement.

 b.
-A collection of lyrical poems or songs of praise.
+It is a compilation of lyrical poems or songs of praise.

 c.
-Writings about the lives of prophets in the Old Testament.
+These are historical accounts of the lives of prophets in the Old Testament.

 Modern consensus now agrees that many authors contributed to the collection.